danielpicardo-gh/QuickPad_files_and_devlogs/README.md

 # shortcuts_for_keyboard
-a couple of single-key shortcuts for a keyboard
+a couple of useful shortcuts for a keyboard

 ## Pathfinder Session 1 - [40 minutes]
 What I did: